rlivingsus/misc/AllBooks.md

 #### Haldeman, Joe
 !!!FOREVER WAR ~~1) The Forever War, 2) Forever Peace, 3) Forever Free~~

-#### Heinlein, Robert: Glory Road, The Moon is a Harsh Mistress; The SciFi Hall of Fame Vol.1 1929-1964; The SciFi Hall of Fame Vol.2-a
+#### Heinlein, Robert: Glory Road, The Moon is a Harsh Mistress; The SciFi Hall of Fame Vol.1 1929-1964; The SciFi Hall of Fame Vol.2-a, All you Zombies

 #### Herbert, Frank (& Brian Herbert): DUNE: ~~1) The Butlerian Jihad; 2) The Machine Crusade; 3) The Battle of Corrin; 4) Sisterhood of Dune; 5) Mentats of Dune;~~ 6) Navigators of Dune; 7) House Atreides; 8) House Harkonnen; 9) House Corrino; 10) The Duke of Caladan; 11) The Lady of Caladan; 12) The Heir of Caladan; 13) Dune; 14) Paul of Dune; 15) Dune Messiah; 16) The Winds of Dune; 17) Children of Dune; 18) God Emperor of Dune; 19) Hertics of Dune; 20) Chapterhouse: Dune; 21) Hunters of Dune; 22) Sandworms of Dune